Fishbite/webAudio/README.md

   that you are playing along to.
 - Save the recording to your computer directly from the Audio Player
 - Browse for the file you have saved from the Audio Player and play it back so you can record addition tunes & beats on top of that
-- Legacy (and pretty redundant at this point)Upload the recording as music.wav so that it can be played back and added to
+- Legacy (and pretty redundant at this point) Upload the recording (to the server) as music.wav so that it can be played back and added to

 This ~~could be~~ IS! the start of something great!